 Collective Nouns: Polysemy and Predication (Under Review)

 Abstract: Predicates can apply to collective nouns, expressions like team, committee and court, in multiple ways.
 It has been noticed that collective nouns, like plural expressions, allow for distributive and collective predication.
 I argue that they also allow for a distinct sort of predication that takes a group-as-one as argument.
 I argue that the data is best explained by the view that collective nouns are polysemous rather than ambiguous.
 I then turn to a metaphysics of groups that will be employed by my semantics.
 I argue that groups-as-one are structured wholes––material entities that include a structural-functional element that features in their identity conditions.
 The identity conditions of groups-as-many, in contrast, rely only on material parts.
 Finally I sketch a semantic theory that accounts for the variety of predication of collective nouns and can handle some worrying cases involving entailment.

-Abstract: I argue for a social ontology that utilizes social structures (i.e., complex relational properties that are socially constructed).
-The view delivers a picture that encompasses a wide range of social groups, while maintaining important metaphysical, epistemic, and normative distinctions between groups of different kinds (e.g., teams and committees, racial groups and gender groups).
-Further, I show how a social ontology based on social structures can capture why not every arbitrary collection of people is a social group.
+Abstract: I develop and argue for an ontology of social groups centered around social structures (i.e., networks of relations that are constitutively dependent on social factors).
+The view delivers a picture that encompasses a wide range of social groups, while maintaining important metaphysical and normative distinctions between groups of different kinds (e.g., teams and committees, racial groups and gender groups).
+Further, I show how a social ontology based on social structures explains why not every arbitrary collection of people is a social group.

 Social Creationism and Social Groups